Marlow14/IntermediateNode/Labs/Ch03-Middleware-Error-Handling/Part3-2/README.md

 1. Copy the file called `error-handler.js`from `NODE-INTERMEDIATE/Libs/Part3-2` into the `/middleware` folder.

 1. Note how this will check for 404 and 500 level errors.
+IT sets up an errorMessage to be used on error page.
+Update the error.pug to use this:
+    ```
+    extends layout

+    block content
+    h1= message
+    h2= errorMessage

+    pre #{error.stack}
+    ```

 1. Update `app.js` to include this new middleware.
 `app.use(require("./middleware/error-handler")(state));`